How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Edge-of-Chaos

-\subsection{Summary of Findings}
+\subsection{Summary of findings}

 Increasing $q^*$ improves the symmetry of the variance map around the fixed point, the fluctuation of the next-leading-order term, and further reduces the sensitivity of $\chi'_{1, \phi}(q^*)$ for our chosen $\phi$.
 In fact, Figures \ref{fig:vprimeprime_crelu_heatmap_multi_s}, \ref{fig:abs_upper_bound_nlo_crelu} and \ref{fig:chiprime_crelu_heatmap_multi_s} show that even small increases in $q^*$ to $2$ or $3$ allow for great improvements across all three considered control metrics.
-To this endeavor, the largely ignored parameter $q^*$ is shown to be a valuable tool for activations where $V'(q^*)$ approaches 1, especially where dynamical isometry is ruled out by not being approximately linear around the origin.
+To this endeavor, the largely ignored parameter $q^*$ is shown to be a valuable tool for activations where $V'(q^*)$ approaches 1, especially where previous techniques are ruled out by not being approximately linear around the origin.